Red House eviction defense: December 2020 escalation

-On December 9, The Oregonian reported that guards, at least one of which was armed, had been posted at each intersection blocked by protesters, and that spike strips made of boards and nails were outside one of the barricades.
+On December 9, The Oregonian reported that guards, at least one of whom was armed, remained posted at each intersection blocked by protesters, and that spike strips made of boards and nails were outside one of the barricades.
 Willamette Week later described the guard as being part of "several physical barricades of protection and layers of guards... to make people of color feel safe standing around a fire pit" at the center of the space.
 That same day, the Portland Police Bureau spoke to the illegality of the occupation and the possibility of violence on the site.
 Describing this, the Portland Mercury stated that "the police continued spinning fear-mongering disinformation about the occupation".
-On December 10, Oregon Public Broadcasting reported that protestors have been forbidding people from taking pictures or video from within the occupied zone.
-Most such confrontations have been verbal, though that policy has at times been enforced through violence.
+On December 10, Oregon Public Broadcasting reported that protestors were forbidding photography or video recording within the occupied zone.
+Most such confrontations were verbal, though that policy was reportedly at times enforced through physical violence.

-That same day, a co-owner of Urban Housing Development LLC offered to sell the property to the family for the price he paid at the foreclosure sale in 2018, stating that "we're overwhelmed by the attention to this" and that he fears for his family's safety.
-The co-owner has been described as a house flipper and investor.
+That same day, a co-owner of Urban Housing Development LLC offered to sell the property to the family for the price he paid at the foreclosure sale in 2018.
+In addition to stating "We're overwhelmed by the attention to this," he expressed fear for his family's safety.
+The co-owner was described as a house flipper and investor.

-On December 11 district attorney Mike Schmidt praised "the neighbors and community members who have refused to stand by silently" and who spoke out about what was happening, but stated that some neighbors were scared to leave their homes and that "continued violence, property damage, and harm to our community is inexcusable and will be met with aggressive prosecution."
+On December 11, district attorney Mike Schmidt praised "the neighbors and community members who have refused to stand by silently" and who spoke out about what was happening, but stated that some neighbors were scared to leave their homes and that "continued violence, property damage, and harm to our community is inexcusable and will be met with aggressive prosecution."